danmbrown/100questions/IfYouWereCoachingSomeoneElseAboutThisProductWhatAdviceWouldYouGiveThem.md

 # If you were coaching someone else about this product, what advice would you give them?

 ## What I'm asking
-This is one of several flavors of "pain points" questions in my repertoire.
+The niche for this question is pretty narrow: Usually it comes up when I'm working on updating or enhancing an existing product in an enterprise setting.
+That is, it's a product someone needs to use as part of their job.
+It is one of several flavors of "pain points" questions in my repertoire.
 The word "coaching" here does a lot of work to position the person I'm speaking to as an expert, helping someone else.
 It implies that there are difficulties with the product that they have had to overcome, and they have an opportunity to pass this wisdom along to others.

 It can be hard to get someone to admit that they have problems with a product, because it might reflect poorly on them.
 They may also be at a point where they've become expert with a product, so they don't see the problems any more.
 Asking them to look at the product from another's perspective gives them an opportunity to highlight the challenges they're having, and the aspects they know need attention.

 ## Who to ask
 This question presumes that the person I'm speaking to is already a user of the product, and perhaps has extensive experience.
 It presumes they have not only had to learn it themselves, but also that they've had to devise work-arounds or hacks to accommodate their own process.
 This person may not be responsible for training other people how to use the product.
 The prospect of a new user getting coached may not even be in the realm of possibility.
 Instead, this question acknowledges and taps into their expertise, and prompts them to think about the product's learning curve.